 All environments, but especially those using a web farm architecture, are advised to also implement a folder management .NET assembly.
 Exago BI stores reports, folders, document templates, and report themes in a directory by default, but folder management allows admins to customize that storage.
 Many opt to store these files in databases, which have a number of advantages over file systems.
 Databases are more scalable and reliable, have built-in redundancy to protect against server crashes, provide opportunities to collect additional information around report definitions, and can support more sophisticated permissioning.

 If you elect to host your application in the cloud, the system will use a series of virtual machines (VMs) to load balance calls to Exago BI.
 VMs are faster to spin up than physical machines, as they require no new hardware and come configured to your specifications as per your hosting contract.
 The VMs used in cloud-based architectures help facilitate easy and efficient scaling.

 Load Balancing the Scheduler Servers

 Environments using multiple scheduler servers are advised to make use of Exago BI’s scheduler queue, which allows for the custom storage of scheduled reports as well as the load balancing of scheduled executions.
-Instead of distributing schedule jobs to the allotted servers in a round-robin fashion, the queue stores the jobs in a external location (typically a database) and assigns individual report executions to servers based on their availability.
+Instead of distributing scheduled jobs to the allotted servers in a round-robin fashion, the queue stores the jobs in an external location (typically a database) and assigns individual report executions to servers based on their availability.
 This dramatically improves the scheduling service’s performance and, as in web farms, prevents the failure of a single server from taking multiple scheduled jobs offline.